This is the legend of the hugo or bulol, a human-shaped sculpture found in many households in Hungduan in the province of Ifugao.

 After two months, the wife got sick.
 She began to weaken and rapidly lose some weight.
 The relatives tried every ritual to get rid of the disease that has stricken the woman, to no avail.
 She kept getting weak until what’s left of her were skin and bones.

-The father then said, “What is this constant chanting that denied us necessary rest and sleep that could have helped you get well?”
+The father then said, “What is this constant chanting that denied us necessary rest and sleep that could have helped you get better?”

 He decided to find the source of the singing.
 He started to ask all the trees if they’re the ones singing, but there were no replies.
 He moved closer to each tree listening closely.
 Until he reached an Odio tree and heard the chanting.